thoughtbot/paperclip/README.md

 The basics of paperclip are quite simple: Declare that your model has an attachment with the has_attached_file method, and give it a name.
-Paperclip will wrap up up to four attributes (all prefixed with that attachment's name, so you can have multiple attachments per model if you wish) and give the a friendly front end.
+Paperclip will wrap up up to four attributes (all prefixed with that attachment's name, so you can have multiple attachments per model if you wish) and give them a friendly front end.
 The attributes are `<attachment>_file_name`, `<attachment>_file_size`, `<attachment>_content_type`, and `<attachment>_updated_at`.
 Only `<attachment>_file_name` is required for paperclip to operate.
 More